-Further, failure to implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk as is required by Art.
-32.1 of the GDPR is considered a serious infringement under the Draft LOPD Bill.
+Please note that Spanish Law 3/2018 considers that failure to implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk, as is required by Art.
+32.1 of the GDPR, is a serious infringement.